Roy DeMeo: Gambino family

 DeMeo was initially an associate of the Brooklyn faction of the Lucchese crime family, which controlled towing companies, junkyards and car theft operations in Flatlands and Canarsie.
 Anthony "Nino" Gaggi, a soldier in the Gambino crime family, noticed DeMeo in 1966 and told him that he could make even more money with his successful business if he shifted his allegiance to the Gambinos.
 Through the late 1960s, DeMeo's organized crime prospects increased on two fronts: he continued in the loansharking business with Gaggi and began developing a crew of young men involved in car theft.
-It was this collective of criminals that became known both in the underworld and in law enforcement circles as the "DeMeo crew".
+It was this collective of criminals that became known both in the underworld and in law enforcement circles as the "DeMeo crew."

-The first member of the DeMeo crew was 16-year-old Harvey "Chris" Rosenberg, who met DeMeo in 1966 when he was dealing marijuana at a Canarsie gas station.
-DeMeo helped Rosenberg increase his business and profits by loaning him money so that he could deal in larger amounts.
+The first member of the DeMeo crew was sixteen-year-old Harvey "Chris" Rosenberg, who met DeMeo in 1966 when he was dealing cannabis at a Canarsie gas station.
+DeMeo helped Rosenberg grow his business by loaning him money so that he could deal in larger amounts.
 By 1972, Rosenberg had introduced his friends to DeMeo and they began working for him as well.
-The additional members of the crew came to include Joseph and Patrick Testa, Anthony Senter, Richard and Frederick DiNome, Henry Borelli, Joseph "Dracula" Guglielmo (DeMeo's cousin), and later, Vito Arena and Carlo Profeta.
+Additional members of the crew came to include Joseph and Patrick Testa, Anthony Senter, Richard and Frederick DiNome, Henry Borelli, Joseph "Dracula" Guglielmo (DeMeo's cousin), and later, Vito Arena and Carlo Profeta.

-DeMeo joined a Brooklyn credit union in 1972, gaining a position on the board of directors shortly afterward.
+Meanwhile, in 1972, DeMeo joined a Brooklyn credit union and quickly obtained a position on the board of directors.
 He utilized his position to launder money earned through his illegal ventures.
-He also introduced colleagues at the credit union to a lucrative side-business, laundering the money of drug dealers he had become acquainted with.
-DeMeo also built up his loansharking business with funds stolen from credit union reserves.
+DeMeo also introduced colleagues at the credit union to a lucrative side-business, laundering the money of drug dealers he had become acquainted with.
+He also built up his loansharking business with funds stolen from credit union reserves.